 The Wilcoxon signed rank test assumes that the data constitute a random sample from a symmetric continuous population.
 (Symmetric means that the underlying population frequency curve is symmetric about its mean/median.)
 Symmetry is a less stringent assumption than normality since all normal distributions are symmetric, but some symmetric distributions are not normal.
-The mean and median are equal for a symmetric distribution, so the null hypothesis can be stated in terms of either parameter.
-Tests for symmetry can be devised which are based on the chi-squared distribution, or a test for normality may be used.
+The mean and median are equal for a symmetry can be devised which are based on the chi-squared distribution, or a test for normality may be used.
 If the data are not symmetric, it may be possible to transform the data so that this assumption is satisfied.
 See Chapter 4 for more information on transformations and tests for symmetry.